grafana/faro-javascript-bundler-plugins/packages/faro-bundlers-shared/README.md

-# Faro Sourcemap Upload Plugin Shared Utils
+# Faro Source Map Upload Plugin Shared Utils

-This package contains shared utilities for the Faro sourcemap upload plugins for Webpack, Rollup, and Vite.
+This package contains shared utilities for the Faro source map upload plugins for Webpack, Rollup, and Vite.